Jake W. Lindsey

-Jake William Lindsey, Sr., (May 1, 1921 – July 18, 1988) was a United States Army soldier and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in World War II.
+Jake William Lindsey, Sr., (May 1, 1921 – July 18, 1988) was a United States Army soldier and a recipient of the United States military's highest decoration, the Medal of Honor, for his actions in World War II.

 Biography

 Lindsey joined the Army from Huntington, West Virginia in February 1940 after working as a plasterer as a civilian, and by November 16, 1944 was serving as a technical sergeant in the 16th Infantry Regiment, 1st Infantry Division.
 On that day, near Hamich, Germany, he held a position in front of his platoon during an enemy counterattack and, although wounded, engaged a group of Germans in hand to hand combat.
 For these actions, he was awarded the Medal of Honor six months later.

 Lindsey is unique among Medal of Honor recipients in that he personally received his medal before a joint session of Congress.
 President Harry Truman and General of the Army George C. Marshall presented Lindsey with his award on May 21, 1945.
 Footage of this ceremony is viewable on YouTube.

-Lindsey later served in the Korean War and left the Army while a second lieutenant.
+Lindsey later served in as a member of the postwar Doolittle Board, fought in the Korean War and left the Army while a second lieutenant.
 He died at age 67 and was buried in Whitehouse Cemetery, Clara, Mississippi.